forumone/peacecorps-site/README.md

 A place to think and work on a new Peace Corps website.

+## User Documentation

+See the extended [User Documentation](http://peace-corps-cms.readthedocs.org/en/latest/) for more information.

 ## Setup

 This is a Django application that depends on Python 3.
 For easy of use, we've included a `Vagrantfile` that will get you up and running in a nice, easy to use development environment.